SoftwareStartups/google-patents-mcp/README.md

   "properties": {
     "q": {
       "type": "string",
       "description": "Search query (required).
-Use semicolon (;) to separate multiple terms."
+Although optional in SerpApi docs, a non-empty query is practically needed.
+Use semicolon (;) to separate multiple terms.
+Advanced syntax like '(Coffee) OR (Tea);(A47J)' is supported.
+See 'About Google Patents' for details."
     },
     "page": {
       "type": "integer",